noahehall/multicloud/opensource/apache/tinkerpop.md

   - chapter 3: basics
     - 3.27.3.
 Limiting the results at each depth
       - last section is 3.31
-  - chapter 4: beyond the basics
-    - 4.18.3.
-Turning the results of a query into JSON
-      - last section is 4.20.2
-  - chapter 8: common graph serialization formats
-    - abcd
-      - last section is 8.3.2
-  - we can probably skip these and transition to migrating from postgres to neptune
+  - we can probably skip these (for now) and transition to migrating from postgres to neptune
     - chapter 5: misc queries
     - chapter 6: beyond gremlin console & tinkergraph
       - focuses on java, groovy and janusgraph